vcerny01/website/content/notes/sapiens/money-empires-religion.md

 					- The chief commandments of liberal humanism are meant to protect the liberty of this inner voice against intrusion or harm.
 These commandments are collectively known as ‘human rights’.
 			- Socialism
 				- Another important sect is socialist humanism.
-				- Socialists believe that ‘humanity’ is collective rather than individualistic.
+				- ‘Humanity’ is collective rather than individualistic.
 They hold as sacred not the inner voice of each individual, but the species Homo sapiens as a whole.
-					- According to socialists, [inequality]() is the worst blasphemy against the sanctity of humanity, because it privileges peripheral qualities of humans over their universal essence.
+					- According to socialists, inequality is the worst blasphemy against the sanctity of humanity, because it privileges peripheral qualities of humans over their universal essence.
 					- Whereas liberal humanism seeks as much freedom as possible for individual humans, socialist humanism seeks equality equality between all humans.
 			- Evolutionary humanism
 				- Fascism
+				- The only humanist sect that has actually broken loose from traditional monotheism is evolutionary humanism, whose most famous representatives are the Nazis.
 					- Like liberal humanism, socialist humanism is built on monotheist foundations.
 The idea that all humans are equal is a revamped version of the monotheist conviction that all souls are equal before God.
-				- The only humanist sect that has actually broken loose from traditional monotheism is evolutionary humanism, whose most famous representatives are the Nazis.
 				- The Nazis believed that humankind is not something universal and eternal, but rather a mutable species that can evolve or degenerate.
 Man can evolve into superman, or degenerate into a subhuman.
 The main ambition of the Nazis was to protect humankind from degeneration and encourage its progressive evolution.
 					- This is why the Nazis said that the Aryan race, the most advanced form of humanity, had to be protected and fostered, while degenerate kinds of Homo sapiens like Jews, Roma, homosexuals and the mentally ill had to be quarantined and even exterminated.